artur-martsinkovskyi/artur-martsinkovskyi.github.io/_posts/2016-09-10-little-bug-to-ruin-everything.md

 ## Introduction

-Lately I've been in the middle of development of an interesting project which soul and flash was mostly derived from Kickstarter and a plenty of websites alike it.
-If somebody had said me back than, that one line of code in the configuration files of my project would make me as angry and tired as I was two weeks after writing that line, I'd laugh loud.
+Lately I've been in the middle of development of an interesting project which soul and flash were mostly derived from Kickstarter and plenty of websites alike it.
+If somebody had said me back than, that one line of code in the configuration files of my project would make me as angry and tired as I was two weeks after writing that line, I'd laugh loudly.
 However, it was true - that line was goddamn hard for me to track down and mend.

 ## Advise for Devise

-I was rapidly developing my project, so a assumed to be a good idea to add some registration-based and user-dependent functionality.
+I was rapidly developing my project, so I assumed it would be a good idea to add some registration-based and user-dependent functionality.
 Alright, I said.
 Time to include __:confirmable__ module for Devise gem in my User model and get it working.
 SMTP-config setup, hiding credentials in Figaro files, a bit of view fixing and then first mail got it way to my testing email address.
 Everything was great, but...
 What did I see?
 Yes, user got his confirmation link, clicked on it and then he simply was not confirmed.
-WAT?
+WHAT?
 After lurking out the Devise guts I patched it to develop forward(basically letting user to use site without confirmation required), but the problem was still here, crawling around to catch me first time I miss and implement datetime-connected functionality.

 ## Second helping for the wolfie

-Yaaas, I guess you get what comes next - HERE COME THE DRUMS, other word, additional features that need time and dates to be a part of them.
+Yaaas, I guess you get what comes next - HERE COME THE DRUMS, other words, additional features that need time and dates to be a part of them.
 Nothing, literally nothing what had to be working with dates, time and timezones functioned for real.
 You pass a date or time, even basic __:created_at__ to the DB via ORM and when you get it back it returns just __nil__.